redux-saga/redux-saga/README.md

 dispatching an action to the Store, starting a background task or waiting for a future action that satisfies a certain condition.

+Using Generators, `redux-saga` allows you to write your asynchronous code in a simple synchronous style.
+Just like you can do with `async/await` functions.
+But Generators allows some things that aren't possible with `async` functions.

 The fact that Sagas yield plain Objects make it easy to test all the logic inside your Generator by simply iterating over the yielded Objects and doing simple equality tests.

+Furthermore, tasks started in `redux-saga` can be cancelled at any moment either manually or automatically by putting them in a race with other Effects.

 # Getting started